by Andrea M. Darcy

 Again, the most important thing is to get the help you need.
 If not receiving a diagnosis affects your access to assisted help, read our article on “Free and Low Cost Counselling” for inspiration on where you might find support you can afford.

 Harley Therapy connects you with counsellors and psychotherapists who work with PTSD and ASD in central London locations.
 Not in the UK?
-Consider Skype counselling.
+Consider online counselling.